Hugh Walpole: Reputation

 During his career contemporaries saw both negative and positive sides to Walpole's outgoing nature and desire to be in the public eye.
 Wodehouse commented, "I always think Hugh Walpole's reputation was two thirds publicity.
 He was always endorsing books and speaking at lunches and so on."
+Maugham called Walpole "...the most prominent member of that body of writers who attempt by seizing every opportunity to keep in the public eye, by getting on familiar terms with the critics so that their books may be favourably reviewed, by currying favour wherever it can serve them, to attain a success which their merit scarcely deserves.
+They attempt to push and pull to make up for their lack of talent."
 On the other hand, Walpole stood out as one of the few literary figures willing to go into court and give evidence for the defence at the obscenity trial after the 1928 lesbian novel by Radclyffe Hall, The Well of Loneliness, was published.

 By the time of his death The Times's estimation of Walpole was no higher than, "he had a versatile imagination; he could tell a workmanlike story in good workmanlike English; and he was a man of immense industry, conscientious and painstaking".
 The belittling tone of the obituary brought forth strong rebuttals from T S Eliot, Kenneth Clark and Priestley, among others.
 Within a few years of his death, Walpole was seen as old-fashioned, and his works were largely neglected.
 In the Oxford Dictionary of National Biography Elizabeth Steele summed up: "His psychology was not deep enough for the polemicist, his diction not free enough for those returning from war, and his zest disastrous to a public wary of personal commitment".

 Walpole's works have not been completely neglected in recent years.
 The Herries stories have seldom been out of print, and in 2014 WorldCat listed a dozen recent reissues of Walpole's works, including The Wooden Horse, The Dark Forest, The Secret City, Jeremy, and The Cathedral.
 In 2011 the BBC broadcast a reappraisal of Walpole, The Walpole Chronicle, presented by Eric Robson.
 In 2013 a new stage version of Rogue Herries was presented by the Theatre by the Lake company in Walpole's adopted home of Keswick.
 The BBC speculated that this could mark a revival in interest in his works.